 As mentioned previously, detection times are relatively short for mouth swab drug tests.
 Therefore, passing one should be easy unless you have used drugs within the past hour.
 The following are popular theories on how to pass these tests.
 However, it is essential to note that the best way is to abstain from drugs altogether.
 Some of the most common theories include the following:

 - Using peroxide mouthwash

 - Eating sour candy

 Knoxville Recovery Center is Here for You

-At Knoxville Recovery Center, substance abuse issues are addressed head-on in order to promote healing.
-Each and every patient’s treatment program is tailor-made to dispel the darkness of their illness and assist them to live as productive members of society.
-In addition to master’s degree counseling and other holistic therapies, clients receive individual and group therapy.
+At Knoxville Recovery Center, substance use disorder, mental health issues, and other addictions are addressed head-on to promote healing.
+Each and every patient’s treatment program is tailor-made to dispel the darkness of their illness and assist them in living as productive members of society.
+In addition to counseling and other holistic therapies, clients receive individual and group therapy.

 You don’t need to continue suffering any longer.
 We can assist you in leaving your addiction behind forever.
 With our comprehensive programs and services, you can receive treatment for your addiction and learn to once again be hopeful for your future.
 Please contact us as soon as possible so we can assist you in recovering once and for all.
 You are not alone.